LeftClicka/JarInjector/README.md

 -----
 This java library can be used to dynamically load and run a jar into an already running jvm.

+This tool exists simply as a proof of concept.
+I do not endorse or condone any malicious activity, cheating etc. Use this tool responsibly.
+Note that this tool will only work when the target vm allows dynamic agent attaching.
+This option is enabled by default.

 # How to use
 -----
 To use the library's functionality, pass a ```VirtualMachineDescriptor``` and a ```Configuration``` object to the